-MTH2220A Linearity II Project Based Approach with Electricity and Magnetism and Magnetism using a project based approach.
+MTH2220A Linearity II Project Based Approach with Electricity and Magnetism

+This two credit Linearity II version is taught along with SCI1121: Electricity and Magnetism using a project based approach.
 Linearity II is intradisciplinary in nature and builds upon material covered in Linearity I to address topics in vector calculus and introductory partial differential equations.
-Topics include functions of more than one variable; vector-valued functions; gradient, divergence, and curl; boundaryvalue problems; and solutions to common partial differential equations.
+Topics include functions of more than one variable; vector-valued functions; gradient, divergence, and curl; boundary value problems; and solutions to common partial differential equations.
 Emphasis on both numerical and analytical approaches.